BHARATHKUMAR1431/MediSync/README.md

 # MediSync - Hospital Management System

 A dynamic, single-page web application for managing hospital appointments, designed with distinct user roles for patients, doctors, and hospital administration.
-This project demonstrates a full-stack approach using a mock backend powered by **Node.js** and **Express**, with a responsive **vanilla JavaScript** frontend.
+This project demonstrates a full-stack approach using a mock backend powered by **Node.js** and **Express**, with a responsive ** JavaScript** frontend.

 ---